f-o-a-m/purescript-web3/README.md

 # Purescript bindings for Web3

 `purescript-web3` is a faithful porting of [hs-web3](https://github.com/airalab/hs-web3) to purescript.
-At the moment it implements most of the `eth` endpoints of the web3 api, which means it is suitable for sendind transactions, querying blockchain state and metatdata, and monitoring events.
+At the moment it implements most of the `eth` endpoints of the web3 api, which means it is suitable for sending transactions, querying blockchain state and metadata, and monitoring events.

 Using [purescript-web3-generator](https://github.com/f-o-a-m/purescript-web3-generator) it is also possible to generate a library from a set of smart contract abis which is capable of templating transactions and event filters/watchers.
 The README has instructions for getting started.